sudoyashi/Joshis-Garage/_posts/2023-07-25-mr2uesday-july-meet.markdown

 - ZZW30, MR-S / Generation 3: 3
 - **Total: 20**

-Yes, there was also an NB Miata, MATTEO.
+Yes, there was also an NB Miata.
 But I'm also just counting the MR2s haha.

 ## Josh, why were you even there?"
 You don't even have an MR2.

 ![I'll get you a pic next time Johnny](https://www.sudoyashi.com/assets/img/mr2/july2023/mr2-july2023-5.jpg)

-Cause they're fucking cool.
+I'll get one, eventually!
+I dunno, they ain't as cheap as they used to be lol.

 Mike, currently running the MR2 group, who formed the group a few years ago with Euler, invited me to the meet since I knew a few of the guys from a previous meeting and SCCA.
 Again, Mike was generous to invite me out and tried to oblige by photographing.
 It's not like I have a car to bring up the numbers, but it was good to meet some familiar faces!
 Good to see Matteo, Johnny, Jesse, Euler, and Mike.
 I met a few others there, but I may have forgotten your names, sorry!
 All around, the MR2 guys are a good crew.